Mysticalbloomingal/DevOps-BootCamp-Git/readme.md

 ```

 ## **Popping Stash**
-#### You want to get back all the previous stuff which was at backstage.
+#### You want to get back all the previous stuff which was backstage.

 ```
 git stash pop